Nina Bankova, Director, IVLP

 Gina holds a B.A from American International University in Florence, Italy.
 She also holds an M.A. from Kent State University in Cultural Anthropology, which focused on analyzing the cultural, social, and political dynamics of diverse geographic areas and the variations within them.
 Gina has travelled extensively around the world and habitually adds to her list of future destinations.
 By cultivating new partnerships and collaborating with colleagues, Ms. Cirino strives to be a leader of change in the world.

-Maren Paslick, Program Specialist, IVLP
+Maren Paslick, Program Officer, IVLP

 Maren Paslick joined the Graduate School USA International Institute as a program specialist in January 2016.
 Maren formerly served as an operations assistant at Democracy International (DI)—an organization that offers expertise to promote democracy, human rights, governance, and conflict mitigation programming worldwide—where she provided office management support for DI’s home office.